The Woodroffe School

 Together We Succeed

-Business Studies
+Business

-Once you start your GCSE Business, you will be involved in both classroom activities and research into real organisations.
-You will be expected to use a varied range of sources of information such as interviews with people employed in the world of business, the Internet, publications as well as textbooks in order to develop your understanding of Business Studies in the real world.
-Students also benefit from knowledgeable staff and excellent resources.
+Students will be expected to use a varied range of sources of information such as interviews with people employed in the world of business, the Internet, publications as well as textbooks to develop your understanding of business across the world.

 Gain a broad understanding of business and be able to study selected areas in more depth